LJWatson/website-tink-eleventy/src/posts/2021-07-26-accessibe-and-data-protection.md

 But...

 The JavaScript that provides the AccessiBe overlay is loaded directly from AccessiBe's servers.
-This is what's known as third party JavaScript.
+This means it's a third party JavaScript.

 Third party JavaScripts, especially those that are added by web managers outside of the development lifecycle, can pose a [security risk](https://snyk.io/blog/third-party-javascript-concerns/).
 They can also be used to track you as you browse different websites.

 ## AccessiBe's privacy policy